Raghav2409/LLMTime-Approach-to-Time-Series-Forecasting/README.md

-# Website-Traffic-Time-Series-Analysis

-# Website Traffic Analysis & Forecasting
+# Website Traffic Analysis & Time Series Forecasting

 ## Overview
 This project implements a dual-approach analysis of website traffic data, combining traditional statistical time series forecasting methods with LLMTime, an innovative LLM-powered analysis technique.
 The goal is to provide deeper insights into traffic patterns and more accurate predictions for website visitor behavior.